Contraction Stress TestSkip to the navigation

 Your baby's heart rate does not get slower (decelerate) and stay slow after the contraction (late decelerations).
-Note: There may be a few times during the test when your baby's heart rate decelerates, but it doesn't stay slow so it is not a problem.
+Note: There may be a few times during the test when your baby's heart rate slows down.
+But if it doesn't stay slow, it isn't a problem.

 Abnormal test results are called positive.